• Art magazine

 Arthur Heygate Mackmurdo

-Arthur Heygate Mackmurdo was a visionary architect and designer from England, whose ideas significantly influenced arts and crafts movement In particular by founding the Century Guild of Artists in 1882 in cooperation with Herbert Horne, he set important impulses for the development of abstract art.
+Arthur Heygate Mackmurdo was a visionary architect and designer from England, whose ideas had a significant impact on Arts-and-Crafts movement In particular by founding the Century Guild of Artists in 1882 in cooperation with Herbert Horne, he set important impulses for the development of abstract art.

 As a pioneer of Modern Style, he is considered a driving force of the global Art Nouveau movement.